-- Reverberation time: This is the time for which a noise reverberates in the classroom.
-In the case of long reverberation times, the noise level in the classroom increases, as all noises reverberate for longer; in addition to this, it is more difficult to hear voices (e.g. that of the teacher) due to the reverberation. - Insulation: From the type and thickness of the windows and walls it was possible to deduce how well the classroom is protected against aviation noise when the windows are closed.
+- Reverberation time: This is the time for which a sound reverberates in the classroom.
+In the case of long reverberation times, the sound level in the classroom increases, as all sounds reverberate for longer; in addition to this, it is more difficult to comprehend language (e.g. that of the teacher) due to the reverberation. - Insulation: From the type and thickness of the windows and walls it is possible to deduce how well the classroom is protected against aircraft noise when the windows are closed.

-The acoustics were analyzed to rule out the confounding of the aviation noise exposure with poor classroom acoustics.
-The scientists examined whether the aviation noise had a different effect depending on the acoustic quality of the classrooms; for example, whether negative effects were minimized or completely eliminated in schools with very good noise insulation.
+The acoustics were analysed to rule out the confounding of the aircraft noise exposure through poor classroom acoustics.
+The scientists examined whether the aircraft noise had a different effect depending on the acoustic quality of the classrooms, for example, whether negative effects were minimised or completely eliminated in schools with very good noise insulation.